 Here, to help us select a better choice just for the sake of being “safe,” which one provides us safety: living with the thorn or without the thorn?

-Life then presents us endless opportunities to pick a choice.
+Life then presents us with endless opportunities to pick a choice.
 People and situations will hit the thorn.
 They will trigger the fear and pain inside us.
 It’s being stimulated so it can move out.
 Do we allow it or push it back?

 Imagine living without that thorn.
 You get to be touched by life, make love to it, without any disturbance.